VolkanSah/SherlocksHome/README.md

 When you run this code, it will capture all packets that communicate with the specified address, and write them to a CSV file named "onion_communication.csv".
 The CSV file will include the timestamp, source IP, destination IP, and protocol of each captured packet.

 ## WTF ???
 ARE THE AUTOR INSANE????
-Ometimes!
+Only smetimes!
 Let me explain you:

 This function will check for IP packets and then match the destination IP address to the ones in (127.0.0.1:8080, 127.0.0.1:8081, and 127.0.0.1:8083).
 If a match is found, it will print out the source and destination IP addresses.